djangocon/2025.djangocon.eu/djangocon_2025/content/talks/cfp/0cfp.md

 layout: simple

-<h1 style="padding-top:6rem;" class="cfp-title">Call for Proposals - open</h1>
+<h1 class="cfp-title">Call for Proposals - open</h1>

 This page contains all information regarding the proposal process for DjangoCon Europe – we will update it regularly as new information becomes available.

 It's a new year.
 What better way to start it than submitting your talk or workshop for **DjangoCon Europe 2025**, in beautiful **Dublin, Ireland?**

-The **Call for Proposals (CFP)** is open now and will be open until midnight on January 12th [AoE Time Zone](https://www.timeanddate.com/time/zones/aoe); please check the CFP for your timezone specifics.
-That's plenty of time, you don't have to leave it to the last minute:
+The **Call for Proposals (CFP)** is open now and will be open until midnight on January 12th <a href="https://www.timeanddate.com/time/zones/aoe" class="pages-links">AoE Time Zone</a>; please check the CFP for your timezone specifics.
+That's plenty of time, you don't have to leave it to the last minute.
 <!-- [DjangoCon Europe 2025, Dublin CFP](https://pretalx.evolutio.pt/djangocon-europe-2025/cfp) -->

 <a href="https://pretalx.evolutio.pt/djangocon-europe-2025/cfp" class="hero-btn "style="text-decoration:none; color:white">Submit Proposal</a>